Procedures for Loading Session Presentations

-SPEAKER READY ROOMPlease report to the Speaker Ready Room – Room 11B, Austin Convention Center – at least 6 hours before your session starts.
+Please report to the Speaker Ready Room – Room 550 A, The Rhode Island Convention Center – at least 6 hours before your session starts.
 Morning session presenters should report the day before.

 Session moderators will NOT be providing computers for their session room as in the past, computers will instead be provided by APS.
 Your presentation will be loaded onto that equipment using the Confex system.
 Whether you uploaded your presentation file in advance or not, you should inspect your presentation in the speaker ready room.

 If you are speaking in a morning session, you should upload your presentation online no later than August 1.
 Even if not finalized by August 1, upload what you have done so far.
 Updates or changes to your presentation may be made in the speaker ready room no later than the day before you are scheduled to speak.